mozilla-services/docs/source/server-devguide/working.rst

 2. use the LDAP backend - or if it does, mock anything that is trying to call ldap

-The test can use MySQL but the database should be configured to use sqlite rather than MySQL, since they is not MySQL server there.
+The test can use MySQL but the database should be configured to use sqlite rather than MySQL, since there is no MySQL server.

 MemCached can be used and if you have a specific volatile backend, it can potentially be installed (Redis, etc.).